The Hierarchy of Fall Protection

 The third step in the hierarchy is a Fall restraint system.
 These typically use fixed-length lifelines connected to anchor points, which restrict workers’ movement so that they can’t reach over an edge and fall to a lower level.

-Example: Best practice is to pair ANSI Tested and OSHA compliant full-body harnesses and lifelines that tether a worker to an anchor point such as the GATOR Roof Anchor or the GIBBON Grip with the COBRA Self Retracting Lifeline.
+Example: Best practice is to pair ANSI Tested and OSHA compliant full-body harnesses and lifelines that tether a worker to an anchor point such as the GATOR Roof Anchor or the GIBBON Cross Arm Strap with the COBRA Self Retracting Lifeline.

 4. Personal Fall Arrest System